In which the Doctor falls victim to dramatic irony

 “Willow told us to stay here,” he reminded her as he started patting down his remaining pockets, one by one.
 “Best we stay where she left us, yeah?”
 Hopefully it wasn’t currently upstairs in his jacket – exactly why he finally switched to cargo trousers this regeneration.
 Age before wisdom, apparently.

 “You would take orders from a woman?
 A-are you feeble in some way?”
 Ah-ha!
 There

 you are.
 Left side cargo pouch, right below what had to be a truly ancient bag of jelly babies.
 Some of them had spilled, and were now partially melted to the casing.
 Yuck.
-He shrugged off not-Buffy’s question and set about peeling them off with his fingernails.
+He set about peeling them off with his fingernails.

-“When the orders are sensible,” he said as he finished, quite sensibly in fact.
-Then he slid the yale key into the receiver.
+“When the orders are sensible,” he said, quite sensibly in fact, in response to Buffy's question.
+Then he slid the key into the receiver.
 One quick zap from his sonic to activate it and the device started warming in his hands, the only outward sign that it was working.
 If he was right his TARDIS should be close enough he could do this on one charge.

 He slipped the whole thing back into his cargo pocket and threw a grin at not-Buffy, except she was standing over by the staircase with her back to him.
 She was staring at the portraits on the walls with a sort of morbid fascination.
 The one she’d discarded earlier had fallen to the floor by his feet.
 Curious, he picked it up – and was quite well and thoroughly shocked

 at what he saw.
 It was a photo of Buffy, Willow, and himself, only not-Buffy was blonde, Willow was wearing considerably more clothing, and he—